kaladaOpuiyo/terraform-kops/README.md

 ## **TODO**

-- ~~BUG: If prevent cluster destroy from running when a command other than destroy is requested~~ Seems to be fixed will continue to observer behavior
+- ~~BUG: Prevent cluster destroy from running when a command other than destroy is requested~~ Seems to be fixed will continue to observer behavior
 - Implement [aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator#kops-usage)

 - Complete Networking Abstraction from Auto-Gen Terraform code.